Selva, Mallorca, Things to do and see, hotels, market

 Set in a picturesque setting at the foot of the green Serra de Tramuntana mountain range, Selva is a beautiful town in a highly sought after area of Mallorca.

-This small town boasts a wealth of local character and beautifully represents the rural areas of the island, with great contrast to southern Mallorca and the many holiday resorts on the coasts.
+This small town boasts a wealth of local character, and beautifully represents the rural areas of the island, with great contrast to the developed beach resorts.

 Selva is a great place for physical activities such as wealking, trekking and cycling.
 The location at the foothills of the mountains makes it easy to reach the really fun and challenging roads, as well as the many walking routes leading about in the scenic nature.
 But Selva also offers a handful of places of interest worth visiting or passing by.